 Shingles are caused by varicella-zoster, the same virus that causes chickenpox.
 If you've ever had chickenpox (typically during childhood), this virus is quietly hiding out in the roots of your nerves.
 It can reactivate and cause a painful skin rash.
 This is known as shingles or herpes zoster.

 Not everyone who has had chickenpox will develop a case of shingles.
 Approximately 1 in 3 North Americans develop shingles at some point in their life.
-Most people who get shingles are 50 to 70 years of age, but it can happen at any age.
+Most people who get shingles are 50 years of age or older, but it can happen at any age.

 The latent or "quiet" infection caused by varicella-zoster can become active again, even many years after you've had chickenpox.
 This can occur when your immune system isn't working at its best.
 This may be due to any of the following reasons:

 - use of medications that suppress the body's immune system (e.g., corticosteroids)

 - HIV infection or certain types of cancer